Clearinghouse Human Relations Policies

 Recruiters/Recruiting Firms

 The Clearinghouse accepts unsolicited resumes directly from candidates only.
 Resumes from a recruiter or recruiting firm will only be accepted if there is a signed agreement with the Clearinghouse at the inception of the recruiting effort for the position.
 An unsolicited resume to the Clearinghouse does not constitute a relationship between the recruiting firm and the Clearinghouse, and does not obligate the Clearinghouse to pay fees should we hire the candidate.
-If you are with an agency that has an established relationship with the Clearinghouse, click here to access our portal.
+If you are with an agency that has an established relationship with the Clearinghouse, access our recruiting portal.

 Pay Transparency Policy